 - In 2021, LD 635 was signed into law in Maine, removing the requirement that sportsmen and women to make a payment and submit an application to the state fish and wildlife agency in order to use their suppressors in the pursuit of game.
 Up to this point, Maine was the sole state in having this additional hurdle in conjunction to the NFA requirements.

 There are currently 42 states that allow civilians to possess suppressors, following their legalization in Iowa in 2016.
-Also in 2016, Iowa, Michigan, and New Hampshire legalized or expanded the use of suppressors in the field.
-As a result, 40 states now permit their use for hunting.
-Depending on their respective state’s laws, legislators should explore and support legislative opportunities to remove restrictions on suppressors, making them more available for general use.
+Following Vermont’s legalization of using suppressors in the field in 2022, 40 states now permit their use for hunting.
+Depending on their respective state laws, legislators should explore and support legislative opportunities to remove restrictions on suppressors, making them more available for general use.